 Protecting our products with re-designed packaging allows us to reuse material and minimize waste.
 Lexmark supplies-packaging engineers designed a process to create molded pulp cushions composed of used paper.
 Cost-effective and practical, these packaging cushions not only provide excellent protection for our cartridges during shipping but can also be recycled.
-They are made from 100 percent post-consumer waste.
-In the past two years, our pulp cushions gave over 350 metric tons of used paper a second life protecting our cartridges.
+They are made from 100% post-consumer waste.
+In 2021, our pulp cushions gave over 190 metric tons of used paper a second life protecting our cartridges.